mjohnson518/mjohnson518/README.md

 ## 👨🏼‍💻 Active Side-Projects

-I'm currently working on a Django web-app that follows an API-first design approach called the [NDC Portal][5].
-The web-app is intended to provide interested parties with the information needed to analyze the similarities and differences between [Nationally Determined Contributions][6].
+I'm currently working on a Django web-app that follows an API-first design approach called the <a href="https://ndcportal.app/" target="_blank">NDC Portal</a>.
+The web-app is intended to provide interested parties with the information needed to analyze the similarities and differences between [Nationally Determined Contributions][5].

 ## :bread: Second Breakfast